patorjk/mui-dt/README.md

 * onRowsSelect renamed onRowSelectionChange.
 * onRowsExpand renamed onRowExpansionChange.
 * onFilterChange now takes the column index instead of the column name.
+* responsive option is now "displayMode". "stacked" mode is not tied to smaller screens, instead "responsiveStacked" should be used for this behavior.

 ## Contributing
 Thanks for taking an interest in the library and the github community!